OpenBiohazard2/openbiohazard2.github.io/_posts/2023-04-20-kendo-gen-shop.md

 <div style="display:inline-block;">
 <img src="https://raw.githubusercontent.com/OpenBiohazard2/openbiohazard2.github.io/main/assets/img/kendo-gun-shop-room1010-step1.png" />
 </div>

-The red blocks are the collision entities, which would be used for the walls and counters.
-The light blue rectangle represents the trigger area and the blue area represents the door trigger.
-Leon will enter Kendo's Gun Shop at AOT 0 on the top right and exit AOT 1 on the bottom right.

 In this article, we will mostly focus on AOT 0-6, which are used to trigger the cutscenes.
 The remaining script threads will set some variables.